 - Re-bill inbound Rail Security Sensitive Material cars (Toxic Inhalation Hazard, Poison Inhalation Hazard) away from storm reach via the Diversion application.
 Request a Diversion now (user ID and password required).

-Also notify the Flood Team of special requirements, including unit train and special switch requirements, by creating a Service Issue (user ID and password required).
+Additionally, notify the Flood Team of special requirements, including unit train and special switch requirements by opening a case in Case Management (user ID and password required).
 Please choose Special Requests as your case reason and choose either Request Special Switch or Request Special Train as the corresponding sub-reason.

 Follow Required Rail Car Inspection Process

 In accordance with AAR Interchange Rules, customers who are subscribers to the rules are responsible for any damage, including flood damage, occurring to cars in their control or possession.
 This includes cars that Union Pacific has delivered to a customer’s private track or facility.

 ❯*Per Rule A 2. — All interchange freight car owners must subscribe to the AAR Interchange Rules.